-If your dog is presenting the already mentioned symptoms, we recommend taking it to the vet immediately.
+If your dog is presenting the aforementioned symptoms, we recommend taking them to the vet immediately.
 A professional will be able to analyze the causes and diagnose the dog correctly.
-Diagnosing hemolytic anemia includes, performing a physical examination of pressure point analysis.
+Diagnosing IMHA in dogs includes performing a physical examination with pressure point analysis.
 This physical examination will also aid in detecting any sensitivity or inflammation in the spleen.

-There are several treatments for hemolytic anemia in dogs.
+There are several treatments for immune-mediated hemolytic anemia in dogs.
 Some include:

 - Blood transfusions: aims to rapidly increase the number of red blood cells in the body by replacing the cells destroyed by the disease.

-- Corticosteroids: a type of hormone used to prevent the immune system from forming new antibodies.
+- Corticosteroids: a type of hormone used to prevent the dog's immune system from forming new antibodies.

-- Antiparasitics: when hemolytic anemia is caused by infections or parasitic agents, it is common for the veterinarian to prescribe deworming medicine.
-This is done with the aim of eliminating possible bacteria and microorganisms that may be affecting the dog's health.
+- Antiparasitic drugs: when hemolytic anemia is caused by infections or parasitic agents, it is common for the veterinarian to prescribe medication for deworming the dog.
+This is done with the aim of eliminating possible microorganisms that may be affecting the dog's health.

-Is there a cure for Autoimmune Hemolytic Anemia?
+Is there a cure for hemolytic anemia in dogs?

-The prognosis of autoimmune hemolytic anemia therefore depends on the cause and individual patient.
-Studies show that there is a survival rate of 50%-80% of dogs that suffer from this disease, however, early detection is vital!
+The prognosis of autoimmune hemolytic anemia depends on the cause and individual patient.
+Studies show that there is a survival rate of 50%-80% of dogs that suffer from this disease.
+However, early detection is vital.